CybotAS/CookiebotWP/readme.txt

 The ePrivacy Directive is another legal instrument of the EU that specifically aims to protect EU citizens’ online data such as data from online communication.
 It is in the process of becoming an actual Regulation such as the GDPR, which will probably happen in 2020.

 ### How do I make other plugins support Cookiebot? ###
-If you favourite plugins doesn't support Cookiebot you always welcome to ask the author to add support for Cookiebot.
+If your favourite plugin doesn't support Cookiebot you are always welcome to ask the author to add support for Cookiebot.

 Send an e-mail to the author of the plugin you want to support Cookiebot.
 Ask for adding support for Cookiebot.
 Cookiebot provides a helper function to check if there is an active, working version of Cookiebot on the website.

-The easiest way for at developer to implement Cookiebot support is following to add a check for Cookiebot where <script> tags are outputted to the visitor.
+The easiest way for a developer to implement Cookiebot support is following to add a check for Cookiebot where <script> tags are outputted to the visitor.
 This can be done following way

 $scriptTag = '<script>';
 if(function_exists('cookiebot_active') && cookiebot_active()) {